GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The sequence numbers are the most recently processed sequence number by the server from the respective frame type.
 They are present to allow the client to distinguish between a broken server that has performed an illegal action and an instruction that's based on updates that are out of sync (either one or more missing updates to MC_KEY not yet received by the client or one or more missing updates to MC_LIMITS or MC_STATE not yet received by the server).

 A client MAY perform the join if it has the sequence number of the corresponding channel properties and the client's limits will not be exceeded, even if the client sequence numbers are not up-to-date.

-If the client does not join, it MUST send an MC_STATE with "Declined Join" and a reason.
+If the client does not join, it MUST send an MC_STATE frame with "Declined Join" and a reason.

+If the client does join, it MUST send an MC_STATE frame with "Joined".

 ## MC_LEAVE {#channel-leave-frame}